kaangurbuz/address_book/README.md

 When you press the button (after filling the blanks with valid inputs), your contact will be created at the right side of the website.

 ## Searching Contacts (2)
 This part helps to search your existing contacts.
 When you press a letter while search bar is active, it will filter the contacts.
 Also, your contacts are listed in alphabetical order.
+(A-Z first, then Turkish Letters (ÇİÖŞÜ)

 ![image](https://user-images.githubusercontent.com/58705458/138770417-96f29920-a3ff-4bc9-b113-587995736108.png)
 --------------------------------------------------------------------------------------------------------------------------------------------------------